vduruiss/SROpNet/README.md

 ## 1D Diffusion with Parametric Forcing and Varied Sensor and Prediction Locations

-Here, every data sample corresponds to a solution to the 2D Diffusion equation with the same diffusion constant, but with different initial states
+We now consider a dataset where each data sample corresponds to a solution to the Forced 1D Diffusion equation with a different forcing term.

+In addition, we sample randomly the locations of the low-resolution sensor locations and high-resolution prediction locations, as shown in the example below

 ![1D_Experiment3_Locations](https://github.com/vduruiss/SROpNet/assets/81578633/dedb62ae-7ae8-4479-8423-9db1aa9bc0d2)

+We compare our results with those obtained using cubic interpolation

 ![1D_Experiment3_Results](https://github.com/vduruiss/SROpNet/assets/81578633/f902c045-fb39-469a-8a8c-6674154a820e)